 - Funny Background Event: While Brad and Gaby do the intro for the empanadas episode, Chris can be seen dancing and pretending to sing into his tongs.
-Right as the intro finishes, Matt rewinds the video and zooms in on Chris, adding in a rock song and the silhouette of a cheering crowd.
+Right as the intro finishes, Hunzi rewinds the video and zooms in on Chris, adding in a rock song and the silhouette of a cheering crowd.

 - The Ghost:

 - Vinny generally tries not to be seen or heard, merely acting as the audience's POV and Brad's silent student.
 Subverted after he is finally heard at the end of the "Camping Outtakes" video, and he makes a couple vocal wisecracks in the crab episodes; he still keeps out of the way, but he's more visible/audible from thereon.

 - Subverted with Hunzi, who was initially not clearly credited with editing anywhere and wasn't involved in filming.
 He began appearing in other Bon Appétit videos like Gourmet Makes before he took over on camera in season 3, and so now he is more likely to show himself.